itsmartinwho/foresight-cdss-mvp/docs/architecture.md

     *   Example: If pathname is `/`, render `<DashboardView />`.
     *   Example: If pathname is `/patients`, render `<PatientsListView />`.
     *   Example: If pathname is `/patients/[id]`, render `<PatientWorkspaceView />` (passing the patient ID).
 *   Global states (like `activePatient`, `selectedPatientTab`) and their associated handlers are managed within `ForesightApp.tsx`.
-It also centrally fetches `complexCaseAlerts` which are then passed down to relevant views like `DashboardView` and `AlertsScreenView` to ensure a consistent data source for alerts across the application.
+It also centrally fetches and processes `complexCaseAlerts` (sourced from the `alerts` field of patient data in Supabase) which are then passed down to relevant views like `DashboardView` and `AlertsScreenView`.
+Future enhancements might involve on-the-fly alert generation (see `src/lib/alertService.ts` for initial concepts).

 ### 3. View Components (`src/components/views/`)

 *   These components represent the main content for different sections of the application.
-*   Examples:
+    *   Examples: `DashboardView.tsx`, `PatientsListView.tsx`, `PatientWorkspaceView.tsx`, `AlertsScreenView.tsx`, `AnalyticsScreenView.tsx`, `SettingsScreenView.tsx`, `AdvisorView.tsx`.
-    *   `DashboardView.tsx`
-    *   `PatientsListView.tsx`
-    *   `PatientWorkspaceView.tsx` (itself now primarily a layout and state manager for tabs, importing its tab content from components within `src/components/patient-workspace-tabs/` such as `ConsultationTab.tsx`, `DiagnosisTab.tsx`, etc.)
-    *   `AlertsScreenView.tsx`
-    *   `AnalyticsScreenView.tsx`
-    *   `SettingsScreenView.tsx`
-    *   `AdvisorView.tsx` – chat interface powering the **Foresight Advisor** AI medical assistant accessed via `/advisor`.
-    *   The chat input/footer is rendered via a React portal (using `createPortal`) directly into `document.body` to ensure it is always anchored to the bottom of the viewport, regardless of any parent stacking context or transforms.
-The chat area itself uses a scrollable `<div className="flex-1 min-h-0 overflow-y-auto">` inside `ContentSurface`, matching the pattern used in other main views.
-This ensures the chat area scrolls independently of the page, and the input/footer remains fixed.
+*   For detailed styling, layout, and scrolling patterns (e.g., usage of `ContentSurface`, chat input in `AdvisorView`), refer to the [Frontend Styling Guide](docs/frontend-styling-guide.md).
 *   View components are responsible for their specific UI and interactions.
 Data fetching is increasingly centralized or handled by dedicated services.
 For instance, `DashboardView` and `AlertsScreenView` now receive shared alert data as props from `ForesightApp.tsx`.
     *   The Advisor chat calls a dedicated OpenAI proxy endpoint at `/api/advisor` which streams/composes responses from GPT-4.1, optionally switching to GPT-3.5 for the "Think harder" mode.